MDYbarra/WinApp-Bike-Shop/README.md

 # App-Bike-Shop

-Windows app that uses C# and SQL create a bike rental store and database to track bike rentals.
+Windows app that uses C# and SQL to create a bike rental store and database to keep track of bike rentals.